umop/samizdapp.github.io/docs/getting-started/setup-client.md

    a browser error), it is likely because the box is still updating.
 Wait 5 more minutes and try again.

-5. If you see a message saying "the origin is trusted!", then click on the install button in the address bar:
+5. If you see a message saying "Install the PWA to continue.", then click on the install button in the address bar:

    ![Install button located in the right side of the address bar](/img/install-button.png)

-   (If you don't see the trusted message or the install button, then something has gone wrong.)
+   (If you don't see the install message or the install button, then something has gone wrong.)

 6. In the popup, select "Install"